OSemilore/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-2. strchr
+3. strspn
 mandatory
-Write a function that locates a character in a string.
+Write a function that gets the length of a prefix substring.

-Prototype: char *_strchr(char *s, char c);
+Prototype: unsigned int _strspn(char *s, char *accept);
-Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found
+Returns the number of bytes in the initial segment of s which consist only of bytes from accept